christianityorigins/website/books/_posts/2024-07-13-dragon-kings-of-crimea.md

 ## Chapter 11: The Flavians and Demographic Replacement (c.
 50 BCE – 300 CE)

+A recent study published in the Journal of Science (Ancient Rome: A genetic crossroads of Europe and the Mediterranean. https://www.science.org/doi/10.1126/science.aay6826) explicitly notes that during the Imperial period (27 BC – 300 AD), Rome experienced a massive genetic shift from local Italian (Etruscan/Latin/R1a) ancestry toward Eastern Mediterranean and Anatolian ancestry (J1/J2).
+The study dates this shift to exactly the Flavian period (70–100 AD).
+The influx of “Eastern” DNA coincides perfectly with Vespasian’s importation of 100,000+ Jews/Adiabeneans into Italy after the Jewish-Roman War (Josephus, Jewish War vi).
+This is why the Flavian dynasty and their court historians (Josephus, Pliny, Tacitus) rewrote history to erase the Scythian origins of ancient civilizations and painted the Scythians (R1a) as monstrous foreigners.

+The "Jews" that the Flavians were destroying i[^37]n the Roman-Jewish Wars were the Steppe R1a Dragon Kings.
+J1 Levantine Jews were sparred.
+This is also why Vespasian burned the Jerusalem temple.
+He was covering up the tracks of his grandfathers robbery.

 The haplotype R1a (the famed "Arya" gene) was the dominant haplogroup of the Roman elite before the Flavian empire.
-After the Flavian reign the haplotype J2/J1 became the dominant haplogroup among the Roman elite [^37](https://inf.news/en/science/bee8bab603736d7530f42b64ea756397.html).
+After the Flavian reign the haplotype J2/J1 became the dominant haplogroup among the Roman elite (https://inf.news/en/science/bee8bab603736d7530f42b64ea756397.html).
 The Flavians then created a new ruling ethnicity in Rome—the Neo-Flavians—who were biologically the hybrid Pālava-J2 administrative class.
 The subsequent Catholic Church was the institutional memory of this coup, a permanent bureaucracy staffed by this new genetic elite, tasked with completing the erasure of their Dragon King predecessors.
-This is why they erased the Scythian origins of ancient civilizations and painted the Scythians (R1a) as monstrous foreigners.

 "Flavius" (Pālava/Pahlavi) eventually became Shabbos.
 From Constantine to Heraklios, for 500 years nearly every single Emperor bore the Flavius (Shabbos) title.
 By my count, 37 Roman and Byzantine emperors in all bore the honorary title "Flavius", and then later, "Phlabios" (https://en.wikipedia.org/wiki/Special:MobileDiff/1062698821)

 ![Fig.1.65](/images/VespasianBust.jpg){:width="400px"}